 Your first thought might be that you have to parent this baby or end the pregnancy.
 Or, you might be asking: “Can you put a baby up for adoption while in a divorce?”
 The answer is yes.
-Adoption is always an option for an expectant mother, even if you are going through a divorce while pregnant.
+An adoption is always an option for an expectant mother, even if you are going through a divorce while pregnant.

 This is a complex situation, and there are plenty of things to consider.
 Only you can know what is best for you, and you should keep your best interests, and the best interests of your baby, as priorities.

-An adoption specialist can explain what the legal requirements are in your situation and, if you decide adoption is right for you and your baby, help you move forward with an adoption plan that is best for you.
+An adoption specialist can explain what the legal requirements are in your situation and if you decide adoption is right for you and your baby, help you move forward with an adoption plan that is best for you.

 Should I Keep My Baby While Divorcing?

-What is Best for Your Baby?
+What is best for Your Baby?

 While you are the only one who can make this decision, we encourage you to think about one important thing — what is best for your baby.
 A baby should never be used as a fix for a failing marriage.
 While a child may seem like the sort of bonding experience needed to repair the relational damage that has led to this divorce while pregnant, this is not a healthy way to approach things.

 Are You Ready to Be a Single Parent?

 If you’re asking, “Should I keep my baby while divorcing?” you should also consider the realities of single parenting.
 If your husband is the father of your baby, he may be obligated to pay child support after your divorce — but you will still need to consider the financial aspects of raising a child on your own, as well as things like childcare and a support system for you as a single parent.

 Choosing Adoption When You Are Pregnant and Divorcing

-Single parenting is possible, but difficult.
-If this path may not be the answer for you, remember that you have another option: adoption.
+Single parenting is possible but difficult.
+If this path isn’t the answer for you, remember that you have another option: adoption.
 Yes, a woman can choose adoption while in a divorce.
 The process may be a bit more complex if the situation with the baby’s birth father is complicated, but that should never stop you from exploring this option.
-In fact, adoption may offer the best chance at a good life for your baby.
+Adoption may offer the best chance at a good life for your baby.

 You will have the same rights as any prospective birth mother if you choose adoption while pregnant and divorcing.
 You have the right to create an adoption plan that is best for you, including choosing adoptive parents for your baby and having an open adoption relationship with them and your child after the adoption.

 An adoption professional is always available to talk you through your options if you are going through a divorce while pregnant, including the steps of the process if you want to give a baby up for adoption while going through a divorce, your rights, and the birth father’s rights in this process.
 You can speak with an adoption specialist when you complete our contact form.